 Another late season event which regularly provides pointers towards further success at the top level is this Group 1 mile event for the Fillies.
 Held at Newmarket in October each year, the race offers excellent prize money – £500,000 in 2018 – and is regularly targeted by the most promising juvenile fillies from all of the top yards.
 Cherry Hinton, Oh So Sharp, Bosra Sham, and the brilliant Minding all hinted at what was to come with success in this contest.

-Also held at Newmarket in October we have one of the top juvenile events of the season for those colts with Classic aspirations.
+Also held at Newmarket in October, Dewhurst Stakes is one of the top juvenile events of the season for those colts with Classic aspirations.
 Held over the 7f trip, and again offering whopping prize money of £500,000 (2018), not all winners go on to deliver on their potential, but many certainly do.

 Derby heroes Sir Percy and New Approach, Guineas kings Rock Of Gibraltar, Dawn Approach and Churchill, and the greatest of them all, Frankel, all boast a win in this race on their CV.

-The biggest meeting of the flat racing calendar is staged each June in Berkshire with the international gathering that is the Royal Ascot Festival.
+Coventry Stakes, one of the biggest meetings of the flat racing calendar, is staged each June in Berkshire with the international gathering that is the Royal Ascot Festival.
 There’s quality right across the board at this meeting and that certainly encompasses the juvenile events.

 There are seven two year old contests in all at Listed level or above, our pick of which is this Group 2 6f event.
 All-time great Mill Reef, 2000 Guineas heroes Henrythenavigator and Dawn Approach, and more recently the super speedy Caravaggio all announced themselves on the big stage in this one.